In this LitStack Rec of Ship Fever and The Lighthouse Road

 Ship Fever: Stories, by Andrea Barrett

-So given the excitement of last night’s event, it seems fitting to look back at one of my favorite NBA selections in fiction, Andrea Barrett’s story collection, Ship Fever, which won the award for fiction in 1996.
+One of my favorite National Book Awards selections in fiction, Andrea Barrett’s story collection, Ship Fever, which won the award for fiction in 1996.
 The stories in this luminous collection run from historical to contemporary settings, yet there is an essential and unifying voice regardless of the era the author portrays.
 Like Jim Shepard and Robert Olen Butler, authors whose work also spans historical time, place and voice, Barrett’s essential prose style is crisp, clean and highly intimate in tone.

 The settings are as varied as the eras: greenhouses, laboratories, an immigrant hospital in Quebec, a marine research station, all of which connect to the collection’s unifying subject: science, its practitioners, pioneers and scholars of the natural world.

 The historical figures in Ship Fever include Gregor Mendel, whose nineteenth century experiments in the hybridization of peas forged the science of genetics.
 In Barrett’s hands, Mendel’s research (“The Behavior of the Hawkweeds”) becomes an elegant counterpoint to the experience of a contemporary narrator, the wife of a genetics professor who regularly lectures on the pioneer’s work.
 “The English Pupil” centers on the Swedish naturalist Carl Linnaeus, whose theory of classification formed the basis of the first naming system of plants, animals and minerals.
 Linnaeus, now aged and dying, his “once famous memory eroded by strokes,” travels one winter afternoon to his country house outside Uppsala, the once indefatigable cataloger hobbled by stroke: